OpenConext/Mujina/README.md

 Mockoleth
 =========

-Mockoleth mocks an Identity and Service Provider.
+Mockoleth mocks a SAML Identity and Service Provider.
 There is a default configuration, which you can override using a REST API.
 This approach removes the need for special test configuration sets in your setup.
 Thus, Mockoloth makes testing your stack a breeze!